Submit a Paper to the IMJ

 Information for Authors Submitting an Article to the IMJ

 All authors must carefully read the Instructions for Authors (see the link below) and format their article according to the IMJ standards.
 Also the IMJ Editorial Policies section must be read before submitting.
+Please download our Abstract cover page to attach to your submission.

 Once an article is ready for submission, email it in a Word document (using single lined spacing and font Arial 11) to the Editorial Office at email@example.com.